Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained 0

 15 Important High Emotional Intelligence Benefits 0

-Emotional intelligence, or EQ, is a term that has gained significant attention in recent years.
-It refers to your ability to understand, use, manage, and express your emotions, as well as the ability to recognize and understand the emotions of others.
+Emotional intelligence, or EQ, has gained significant attention in recent years.
+It's the ability to understand, use, manage, and express your emotions, as well as the ability to recognize and understand the emotions of others.

 I have been helping people build their emotional intelligence for decades.
 I am more and more convinced that it is the key to personal happiness, successful relationships, and healthy communities.

-In this article, we will explore the research-based benefits of having a high emotional intelligence quotient.
-So, if you're curious about how emotional intelligence can benefit you, keep reading to discover the key advantages it offers.
+In this article, we will explore the research-based benefits of having a high emotional intelligence quotient (EQ).
+So, if you're curious about how emotional intelligence can benefit you and the people you care about, keep reading to discover the key advantages it offers.

 101 Emotion Words List: Expand Your Emotion Vocabulary 1

 Most people have a limited emotion vocabulary: they don't have many words to describe feelings.
 Having limited emotion words at your disposal gets in the way of you understanding yourself and others.
-This post includes a 101 emotion words list to help you better label what's happening for yourself and the people around you.
+This post includes a 101 emotion words list to help you better label what's happening for yourself and the people around you.- Ann Silvers

 Is The Way You are Listening Damaging Your Relationship?
 0